 - Delete.
 Removes this module from the stage.

-The second tab offers two options for formatting the text box.
-Click Options, and the following menu appears.
+The Options tab offers two options for formatting the text box.
+Click on it and the following menu will appear.

 - Show Border.
 When this box is checked, a border will be shown around the perimeter of the text area.